coolguydork/amsco-ap-world-history-study-guide-companion/Unit-7.8/Connections.md

 > The most common AP comparison for this topic: **Armenian Genocide ↔ Holocaust**.
 Both involve: (1) state organization, (2) targeting of a minority group framed as a threat, (3) use of wartime conditions as cover, (4) international inaction.
 The key difference is method (deportation + exposure vs. industrial death camps) and scale.
 Know both well enough to write a paragraph comparing causes, methods, and outcomes.

 > [!tip]
 > When connecting 7.8 to later units: the Holocaust → Israel (1948) → Arab-Israeli conflict is a chain the AP tests.
-The "Never again" framework → ICC → R2P doctrine is another chain relevant to Topic 9.5 and global governance discussions.
+The "Never again" framework → ICC → R2P doctrine is another chain relevant to [[Unit-9.5/Calls for Reform & Responses Overview|Topic 9.5]] and global governance discussions.